Building a REST Service with Scala

 }

-• updated by id with new Customer entity:
+• updated by ID with the new Customer entity:

 db.withSession {